 Believe You Can Save Money Fast

-No matter what tricks you use or how much money you can dig up, you won’t hit a savings goal if you don’t believe you can do it.
+No matter what tricks you use or how much money you can dig up, you won’t hit a savings goal if you don’t picture yourself reaching it.

 "You have to believe you can do it," Becky M. encouraged.
-"Acknowledge [that] you have to do it.
+"Acknowledge you have to do it.
 And get to it!"

 Now is the best time to start taking control of your money!
 Learn how to save money, make a budget, pay off your debt, and invest for your future with Dave Ramsey’s most popular course, Financial Peace University.
 Start Today!